( This site is still growing )

 design・at・kelseydusenka.com

-She currently teaches within the School of Design and The Human Computer Interaction Institute at Carnegie Mellon University, and has previously taught within the graphic design programs at Rhode Island School of Design, Roger Williams University, and Virginia Commonwealth University.
-She has served as guest critic at Otis College of Art and Design Minneapolis College of Art and Design.
-Dusenka earned an MFA in 2D Design from Cranbrook Academy of Art and a BFA in Graphic Design from Minneapolis College of Art and Design.
+She is currently an Assistant Professor of Graphic Design at the Rhode Island School of Design, and has previously taught at Carnegie Mellon University in the School of Design and Human Computer Interaction Institute, Roger Williams University, and Virginia Commonwealth University.
+She earned an MFA in 2D Design from Cranbrook Academy of Art, and a BFA in Graphic Design from Minneapolis College of Art.

 CV available upon request.